Updated On

 Rosemary

-Rosemary (Salvia rosmarinus) is a very common herb used in cooking.
+Rosemary (Salvia rosmarinus) is a very common herb used in cooking and is a powerhouse when it comes to repelling ticks.
 It has a beautiful, earthy smell, which indicates that the plant produces a lot of essential oils.
 These oils have been shown to be repellent to ticks.
 Additionally, deer hate rosemary, along with most herbs.

 Wormwood

 Wormwood (Artemesia absinthium) is a bitter, perennial herb that is commonly grown as an ornamental plant in the United States (there are also many native Artemesia species that are also tick-repellent).
-Artemesia plants produce tick-repellent compounds, and they are also ignored by tick hosts like deer and mice because of their bitter taste.
+Don’t let the name fool you – wormwood repels ticks, not worms.
+Artemesia plants produce tick-repellent compounds, and tick hosts like deer and mice also ignore them because of their bitter taste.

 Some Artemisia species grow happily in the wild, so you may already have some around your property.
 If you’d like to put some in your flowerbed, it should be planted in spring in a sunny location with well-drained soil.